J-Palomino/trifecta/OPTIONAL_GOOSE_DEPLOYMENT.md

-# Optional Goose AI Deployment for TreeTee Agents
+# Optional Goose AI Deployment for DaisyChain Agents

 ## Overview

 **Goose is completely optional and separate from MeshCentral agent installation.**

-This guide covers deploying Goose AI assistant to agents **after** they are successfully connected to TreeTee.
+This guide covers deploying Goose AI assistant to agents **after** they are successfully connected to DaisyChain.
 Goose installation does not interfere with or block MeshCentral agent functionality.

 ## Installation Flow

 ```
 1. Install MeshCentral Agent   ✓ (Core requirement - must complete)
-   └─> Agent connects to TreeTee
+   └─> Agent connects to DaisyChain
    └─> Agent appears in web UI
    └─> Agent is fully functional